stacks-network/docs/_develop/radiks-models.md

 ### Save changes

-To save an instance to Gaia and MongoDB, call the `save()` method which returns a promise.
+To save an instance to Gaia and MongoDB, call the `save()` method, which returns a promise.
 This method encrypts all attributes that do not have the `decrypted` option in their schema.
 Then, it saves a JSON representation of the model in Gaia, as well as in the MongoDB.

 ```javascript
 await person.save();